 Most telling is the place of The Night of the Hunter in the film.
 In Charles Laughton’s Southern Gothic parable of poverty, Robert Mitchum’s “love” and “hate” sermon is simultaneously lie and truth.
 Mitchum’s character is a huckster warping moralism to do his bidding, and in turn revealing the internal limits of simple dichotomies like “love” and “hate” in the process.
 No doubt Lee seeks to pose that no such dichotomy ever could contain the discrimination captured in his film.
 Yet there is more.
 Laughton’s film self-reflexively observes its own fakery, dealing as it does in the openly spiritual and expressionist at the expense of reality.
 But it uses this filmic manipulation and storybook atmosphere to get to an emotional reality lost in more logically realist stories, and here too Lee seems to find a home.
 His fantastical imagery obviously conflicts with the dreary realism of the film, but within he seems to be admitting how his film cannot truly ever understand racism, for no film can.
 “Love” and “hate” become lies, but they’re also real in the feelings behind them, the central dialectic of Laughton’s film.
 If Lee can’t really convey racism in truth, he can capture the essence of it through a film, a stylistic performance and thus a “lie” of sorts, but one which seeks the truth.

 Thus, Lee will not even for a second let us take solace in watching the film and “understanding” racism from a distant perspective as a viewer.
 He lets us know we can’t ever know racism, and he damn near breaks the film shoving his characters right up to us, implicating us, and reminding us that for these people this isn’t something which can be “distant”.
 It’s part of their damaged lives, and Lee uncomfortably makes it part of ours.
 For all the film’s serious-mindedness and day-in-the-life earthy realism, Lee often speaks plain, harsh truths like fire-and-brimstone sermons filtered through slam poetry.
 Even when his grandstanding provocateur’s edge is restrained here, especially early on, it’s still present, and these scenes are still potent blasts of pure rage-fueled stylized anger.
 They may clash with the film’s “logical reality”, but they preach a much greater truth as scenes which we remember long after the film ends, scenes which stick with us like sweat on a hot summer’s day, living on in our dreams and haunting us and energizing us with filmmaking cooked up on the sun-drenched Brooklyn pavement.
 Seldom has Werner Herzog’s ecstatic truth been more true than here, and when Lee has Radio Raheem break the fourth wall to tell “us”, the audience, the nature of “love” and “hate”, he’s laying out the dialectic: this is a film that, even in telling the story of racism, can never know everything.
 But, if it can’t know everything, it can make us “feel” what it feels.
-That’s all Lee can do, and that is what he does.

 Lee is also clearly skilled with actors, with Danny Aiello giving us a complex, layered, and very human character that strays far away from becoming a one dimensional antagonist – likely enhanced by his likely confusion about whether Lee truly believes this character to be racist manifesting in his own confusion about how to perform the role, which fits, like nothing else, the way the actual character is in fact confused about his own racism.
 Sam Jackson turns in a forcefully angry, theatrical performance as the radio DJ whose observations function as a modern-day street soothsayer, Ossie Davis and Ruby Dee turn in respectably weary but still fiery work as the eldest characters on screen, and John Turturro and Bill Nunn provide the requisite intensity to make both the characters real presences (Nunn is more a quietly intense figure while Turturro is given more chances to turn some of that intensity into outright anger when he speaks his mind).
 Lee shows exactly the sure-hand he shows with actors that he finds in his visuals: he understands how to find tension and poetry in the formal mechanics of film, how to use the specifics of film as art – acting, directing, cinematography, sound, editing – to provoke and radicalize to tell his radical story in the body of a radical film.

 Could the events of Do the Right Thing have unfolded differently?
-We’d like to think so, and Lee’s approach begs a sort of existential dread: if only any of the characters had acted differently, this tragedy might have been prevented.
+We’d like to think so, and Lee’s approach begs a sort of existential conundrum: if only any of the characters had acted differently, this tragedy might have been prevented.
 If they had acted differently, however, would anything truly be different?
 Sure, the climax wouldn’t have occurred, but the tension, stuck to the characters by the impenetrable humidity of their souls, would be as strong as ever.
 Roger Ebert wrote in his 1989 review of Do the Right Thing that it “comes closer to reflecting the current state of race relations in America than any movie of our time”.
 Its truth is only more telling today.
-Thankfully, twenty five years later, Lee is still around, still provocative, still angry, and still fashioning his peculiar brand of naturalist-fantasies, works that thrive on the tension between realism and fable-like performance.
+Thankfully, twenty-five years later, Lee is still around, still provocative, still angry, and still fashioning his peculiar brand of naturalist-fantasies, works that thrive on the tension between realism and fable-like performance.
 They are works that are, even if imperfect, deeply uncomfortable to the core, works that are as radical filmically and visually as politically and socially.
 He continues to be one of the few directors to understand that a film that wishes to be provocative politically ought to be provocative stylistically too, and he never achieved this fusion of style and subject better than in Do the Right Thing.